Video games in Thailand: Growth

 Vlad Micu of VGVisionary and WindowsPhoneFans.com has stated in 2012 that Thailand's video game industry is on the rise, mostly through the increase in various app stores and a growing interest from foreign investors in Thai game development talent.
-Noting that some Thai games are slowly getting a foothold in the international market, Micu stated that "more and more Thai game studios are being empowered to produce quality content for a global audience."
+Noting that some Thai games are slowly getting a foothold in the international market, game industry journalist Vlad Micu stated that "more and more Thai game studios are being empowered to produce quality content for a global audience."

-In 2015, both Newzoo and Niko Partners have stated to expect a massive growth in revenue of video games in Thailand and other Southeast Asia countries in following years.
+In 2015, Newzoo and Niko Partners said to expect a massive growth in revenue of video games in Thailand and other Southeast Asia countries in following years.

 In 2019, Thailand was ranked 20th globally in terms of game revenue, reflecting the growth of the gaming and esports market in the country.
 With 32 million gamers, Thailand is now considered the top market in Southeast Asia according to Newzoo's 2021 report.
 The widespread use of mobile devices and the popularity of games like Arena of Valor and PUBG have boosted the growth of the market, and the global pandemic has further accelerated the growth of esports in Thailand.

+Growth initiatives

 In February 2023, the Ministry of Digital Economy and Society (MDES) and the Digital Economy Promotion Agency (depa) jointly launched the 'depa Thai Game Industry to Global' program to support the growth of the Thai gaming industry on an international level.
 The program was developed with various partners, including the Thai Game Software Industry Association (TGA), Infofade, Southeast Asia Center of Asia-Pacific Excellence Wellington Creative, and Lane Street Studio.

 The depa Game Online Academy project deploys an online learning platform that was launched in October 2021, offering courses in art, design, programming, and character creation for personnel in the Thai gaming industry.
 The goal of the platform is to enhance the skills of its participants and support the industry's growth.
 Successful participants receive e-certificates for each course they complete.

 The depa Game Accelerator Program, another initiative under the 'depa Thai Game Industry to Global' program, was developed by depa in partnership with the TGA and Infofed to support the growth of local entrepreneurs in the gaming industry.
 The program provides training and funding to help entrepreneurs scale up their businesses.
 The program is offered on a regular basis and is open for applications periodically throughout the year.

 In addition to the depa Game Online Academy project and the depa Game Accelerator Program, the 'depa Thai Game Industry to Global' program also involves creating inspirational video content and conducting interviews with prominent figures in the gaming and IT industry.
 These efforts aim to inspire the new generation to pursue careers in the Thai gaming industry and facilitate the exchange of experiences and knowledge among industry professionals.

 These initiatives are part of depa's efforts to promote the Thai game industry on the international stage, align with the policy of the Ministry of Digital Economy and Society (MDES), and are expected to drive the industry's growth.